aaronbloomfield/pdr/labs/lab06/index.md

 - Trying the various collision resolution strategies to find the fastest one.
 - If you are using separate chaining, trying different data structures for the buckets.
 - Output to the screen (or redirected into a file) is very slow.
 Buffering the input (keeping it in memory in some data structure), and then printing it out after the timing code is finished, will greatly improve performance.
-- Any of the optimizations suggested in the text, for example those described in Weiss, page 210, questions 5.15b and c (also see the online scan of those pages).
+- Any of the optimizations suggested in the description of the word puzzle.
 - Any others that you can think of?

 Keep track of what you tried -- if you try each of the collision resolution strategies, and find that the original one you used is faster, record all of this in the post-lab report, along with the times from the other strategies.